publitas/docs/source/rest-v2.md

 | Parameter        | Description
 | ---------        | --------------------------
-| Group ID         | The ID of a specific group
+| Group ID         | ID of a group containing the publication
-| Publication ID   | The ID of a specific publication
+| Publication ID   | The ID of a publication to remove a page from
-| Page Number      | The page number to be removed
+| Page Number      | The number of the page to be removed in the publication

 ### Response codes